 Update – Kiwirail have printed this in their Spring 2019 inboard magazine just out – it heads their feature article re Captain James Cook’s first landfall in New Zealand 250 years ago in my home town Gisborne/Turanga-nui-a-Kiwa on 7 October 1769.

-Things went badly from the outset – 4 young midshipmen left to guard Cook’s yawl on Kaiti Beach shot Te Maro, a chief of Ngati Oneone, his customary haka (challenge/warning) being interpreted as aggressive intent.
-For Maori, the arrival of the strange vessel and invaders was unworldly and highly disturbing, requiring challenge and declaration of territory.
-Cook’s men may well have been still teenagers and from small villages and farms of Yorkshire, another world away.
-One side with legends of ancient spirit folk arriving from the East, one side with over-told stories of deaths on Tasman’s voyage from 1642.
-2 worlds in collision.
+Things went badly from the outset – 4 young midshipmen left to guard Cook’s yawl on Kaiti Beach shot Te Maro, a chief of Ngati Oneone, his customary haka (challenge/warning) at close range being interpreted as aggressive intent.
+For Maori, the arrival of the strange vessel and invaders was unworldly and very disturbing, requiring a brave challenge and declaration of territory by their chiefs.
+Many of Cook’s crew were still teenagers (Nicholas Young was 12) uprooted from small villages and farms of Yorkshire, another world away.
+One side with legends of ancient spirit folk arriving from the East, one side with over-blown horror stories of deaths on Tasman’s voyage from 1642.
+Two worlds in collision.

 On day 2, the 2 sides lined up on opposite sides of the Turanga-nui River, 100 or more warriors on the southern side doing haka, which must have been both fearsome/magnificent.
-Cook’s Tahitian navigator Tupaia spoke to them which encouraged one unarmed warrior (history hasn’t left a name) to swim across.
+Cook’s Tahitian navigator Tupaia spoke to them which encouraged one unarmed extraordinarily brave warrior (history hasn’t left a name) to swim across.
 He stopped at a rock close to Cook’s riflemen.
-Cook waded out and the 2 exchanged a hongi (nosepress greeting).
+Cook waded out and the 2 exchanged a hongi (nose press greeting).

 More warriors swam across after that but things quickly went astray again.
 Cook’s men shot another chief Te Rakau who had taken a sword as muru (customary compensation for the death of Te Maro), plus several others in the melee, others were wounded with buckshot.
 Cook then took to his boats and sailed south towards Mahia, naming the area Poverty Bay because “it afforded us no one thing we wanted”.